 A healthy culture is critical to a business’s ability to be effective and adaptive for long-term sustainability.

 An organisation’s culture is the shared assumptions, values and beliefs that determine how people behave.
 Any group of people who come together regularly will develop a culture — some will be positive and constructive, and some will be less so.
 Intentionally building a healthy culture is at the core of a resilient business.

-In this session, we will explore some of the stories behind the shift from implicit to explicit values and how we worked to embed them across an organisation.
+In this session, we explore some of the stories behind the shift from implicit to explicit values and how they can be embedded across an organisation.